popeye0013/popeye0013/README.md

 ### About Me:
 I'm 𝘼𝙠𝙖𝙨𝙝🤙, who is passionate about mobile technologies and open source.
 I'm also a self procliamed developer.
-- 🔭 I’m currently working on Android Apps
+- 🔭 I’m currently working on Meo-ify
-- 🌱 I’m currently learning Flutter, Kotlin
+- 🌱 I’m currently learning Flutter
 - 💬 Ask me about: tech, memes, anime
 - 😄 Pronouns: he/him